apiaxle/website/api.md

 * The linked key details.

 # /v1/api/:api/stats
-## Get the statistics for an api.
+## Get stats for an api.
 (GET)
+### Supported query params

+* from: (default: 1365170511) The unix epoch from which to start gathering the statistics.
+Defaults to `now - 10 minutes`.
+* to: (default: 1365171111) The unix epoch from which to finish gathering the statistics.
+Defaults to `now`.
+* granularity: (default: minutes) One of: seconds, minutes, hours, days.
+Allows you to gather statistics tuned to this level of granularity.
+Results will still arrive in the form of an epoch to results pair but will be rounded off to the nearest unit.

 ### Returns

-* Object where the keys represent the HTTP status code of the endpoint or the error returned by apiaxle (QpsExceededError, for example).
-Each object contains date to hit count pairs.
+* Object where the keys represent the cache status (cached, uncached or error), each containing an object with response codes or error name, these in turn contain objects with timestamp:count

 # /v1/api/:api/unlinkkey/:key
 ## Disassociate a key with an API meaning calls to the API can no